Concrete & Slab Defects

 Concrete and concrete slabs serve many purposes.
 In residential home construction, concrete is often what holds a home together.
 It is the foundation.
 As such, defects in concrete can lead to a spiral of negative events.
 It may lead to the physical destabilization of a home.
 This may result in torn structures.
 Further, concrete defects are often unsightly.
 They leave unpleasant textures and marks.
-Cracks within concrete slabs may lead to infestation of bugs and other animals.
+Cracks within concrete slabs may lead to an infestation of bugs and other animals.
 When it rains, moisture may seep deeply into the walls of a home resulting in mold, mildew and unpleasant odors.
 Concrete defects may also cause installation issues.

 Concrete that is applied on sidewalks and other public areas may contribute to severe bodily injuries and falls.
 It is best to contact a construction attorney in Gainesville, FL to gain a greater sense of understanding of concrete and slab issues, and how such defects may create problems for multiple people.

 Construction Attorneys In Gainesville, FL

 As soon as you suspect that there is a concrete or slab defect in your area or residential home, you need to contact a construction law firm in Gainesville, FL.
 At Warner, Sechrest & Butts, our attorneys have experience in both construction law and the construction field as a whole.
 We are familiar with concrete and slab defects and will work to ensure that you are compensated for any and all avoidable damages caused by poor workmanship.
 Surely, concrete may develop issues from natural occurrences; but construction workers play a significant role in ensuring that a concrete or slab lasts.